simoun-asmar/CohortFlow/docs/cohort_analysis_workflow.md

 ORDER BY cohort_month;
 ```
 📊 Below, you can see the visualization created directly in Databricks, showing the number of new customers acquired each month.

+From the visualization we can tell that:

+- 📈 **January 2024** shows the highest number of new customers, making it the largest cohort by volume.
+- 📉 The cohort size **decreases progressively** in each subsequent month.
+- This decline could indicate reduced acquisition efforts, seasonal trends, or lower marketing reach over time.

+Tracking cohort sizes is essential to understand the impact of acquisition strategies and their consistency month over month.

 ![Cohort Size by Month](../dashboard/Cohort_size_by_month.png)